 The scope of our audit was influenced by our application of materiality.
 The quantitative and qualitative thresholds for materiality determine the scope of our audit and the nature, timing and extent of our audit procedures.

-Overall materiality was set at £21,000 based on 5% of net assets.
-Net assets was used as the basis for materiality as the Company is not yet revenue generating.
-Performance materiality was calculated at 80% of overall materiality
+Materiality for the financial statements was set as £10,500 (2019: £21,000) based upon 5% of net assets (2019: 5% of net assets).
+Materiality was based on net assets due to the Company's lack of trading in the year rendering the balances in the Statement of Financial Position being of greater importance than expenses or the loss for the year.
+Performance materiality and the triviality threshold for the financial statements was set at £7,785 (2019: £16,800) and £525 (2019: £1,050) respectively.

-We have agreed with those charged with governance that we would report any individual audit difference in excess of £1,050 as well as differences below these thresholds that, in our view, warranted reporting on qualitative grounds.
+We have agreed with the directors that we would report to the committee individual audit differences in excess of £525 as well as differences below these thresholds that, in our view, warranted reporting on qualitative grounds.